On Bruhat-Tits theory over a higher dimensional base: Schematization in the mixed-characteristic case

-both in the equal and mixed characteristic cases.
-This abuse of notation in the mixed characteristic case should not cause any confusion because of the structure theorem for complete discrete valuation rings
+in both the equal- and mixed-characteristic cases.
+This abuse of notation in the mixed-characteristic case should not cause any confusion because of the structure theorem for complete discrete valuation rings.